-An application that is made without the specified evidence will always be refused and any attempted appeal is also very likely to fail for this reason, so it is very important to include the specified evidence with the application.
+An application made without the specified evidence will always be refused.
+Any attempted appeal is also very likely to fail for this reason, so it is very important to include the specified evidence with the application.

 What does Home Office policy say?

-The Home Office’s own guidance to its caseworkers in the Immigration Directorate Instructions (Appendix FM Section FM 6.0) defines ‘personal care’ as requiring assistance with everyday tasks such as washing, cooking or cleaning.
+The guidance defines “personal care” as requiring assistance with everyday tasks such as washing, cooking or dressing.

-The policy document sets out a series of examples of cases that would not or might meet the criteria.
-In practice, though, the Home Office will state in virtually all cases that even if a need for long term personal care is established and there is no family member available in the country concerned, the family in the UK could and should pay for carers to visit the relative or for the relative to be placed in a care home.
+It sets out a series of examples of cases that would not or might meet the criteria.
+In practice, though, the Home Office will state in virtually all cases that even if a need for long-term personal care is established and there is no family member available in the country concerned, the family in the UK could and should pay for carers to visit the relative or for the relative to be placed in a care home.

 What case law is there?

-If seeking to advance human rights arguments, the key UK case on family life between adult dependent relatives is Kugathas v Secretary of State for the Home Department EWCA Civ 31, which specifies that more than the normal emotional ties must be shown even to establish that there is a family life in the first place.
-This should however be read in light of the more recent judgment in Singh v The Secretary of State for the Home Department EWCA Civ 630, discussed here on Free Movement: When is Article 8 private and family life engaged?
+If seeking to advance human rights arguments, the key case on family life between adult dependent relatives is Kugathas v Secretary of State for the Home Department EWCA Civ 31, which specifies that more than the normal emotional ties must be shown even to establish that there is a family life in the first place.
+This should however be read in light of the more recent judgment in Singh v Secretary of State for the Home Department EWCA Civ 630, which is also discussed on Free Movement.

 It may also be useful to refer to the case of Kaur (visit appeals; Article 8) UKUT 487 (IAC).
-The appellant was the 83 year old widowed mother of the sponsor.
+The appellant was the 83-year-old widowed mother of the sponsor.
 She wanted to visit her son and grandchildren, who had lived with her until recently, at their home in the UK.
-Although it is a visit visa case and it failed on its facts, it is an example of the tribunal finding that family life was engaged between an adult child and his parent.
+Although it is a visit visa case and it failed on its facts, it is an example of the Upper Tribunal finding that family life was engaged between an adult child and his parent.

 Making an application

-Applications for Adult Dependant Relatives must be made online.
+Applications for adult dependent relatives must be made online.
 The fee at the time of writing (2017/18) is £3,250.
 You can expect this to rise in April 2018.

-EU free movement law is much more respectful of the family unit than the 2012 UK immigration rules and if Surinder Singh rights are engaged the only additional test that needs to be met is whether the family member is dependent.
+EU free movement law is much more respectful of the family unit than the UK Immigration Rules.
+If Surinder Singh rights are engaged, the only additional test that needs to be met is whether the family member is dependent.